mohamedamr13/SQL-Database-Engine/README.md

- It is resourceful to use this engine to learn what happens under the hood of a real relational database engine when firing a query.
+ It is resourceful to use this engine to simulate what happens under the hood of a real relational database engine when firing a query.

  To try the engine , download the zip file and open on your preferred Java IDE.

  **If you use Eclipse IDE , make sure to import the file as a maven project**

 To recall what happens in a relational database visit [this article]( https://www.geeksforgeeks.org/relational-model-in-dbms/ )

 ```java
 public interface DBAppInterface {